MBA Admissions Insights on Round 3

 With limited slots available, SBC recommends that you fine-tune your focus on schools where you’ll make a compelling candidate.
 A strong, well-thought-out application is critical.

-Make sure your academic profile aligns with the school’s median GMAT and average GPA.
+Ensure your academic profile aligns with the school’s median GMAT and average GPA.
 Also, ensure that you add something special to the class that the admissions committee didn’t see earlier in the season.

 Now, here’s a sampling of opinions from several top MBA programs regarding Round 3*.
-You’ll often see more encouraging feedback on R3 from full-time MBA programs ranked outside of the top seven.

 Yale School of Management